damienmarchandfr/mailboxlayer-node-client/README.md

 To get faster results, it is possible to enable the cache feature to store 1st-request email information in a database.
 This allows to reduce the number of API calls.
 It uses the MailBoxLayer API: https://mailboxlayer.com

-**This lib is made in TypeScript but you can access JavaScript code in the /dist directory**

 ## Installation